Skip to content

 8. Arc blow

-An affected arc will create uneven metal deposition and undercuts that will fill with slag inclusions.
+An affected arc will create uneven metal deposition and undercuts that will fill with inclusions.

-Knowing how to prevention slag inclusions will save you a lot of time from correcting them.
+Knowing how to prevent slag inclusions will save you a lot of time from correcting them.

 1. Set the amperage high enough

-It would be best to use the highest amperage for the current electrode job at hand.
+It would be best to use the highest amperage for the present electrode and joint.
 Just a step before too much heat can cause defects.

-This way, you can push the slag back and keep it fluid enough to rise on the surface.
+This way, you can push the slag back and keep it fluid enough to rise to the surface.

 2. Pull the electrode at the correct angle

-First of all, you always pull the electrode with the stick or flux-cored welding processes.
-If you push, it is impossible to keep the slag at the backside of the puddle.
+First, you always pull the electrode with the stick or flux-cored processes.
+If you push, it is almost impossible to keep the slag at the backside of the puddle.
 The only exception is when welding vertical-up.

 Keep the rod at a 10-20 degree traveling angle from vertical.
 If you use rutile rods, a bigger angle, for example, 30 degrees, is better.

-If you use Flux-Core welding, pull the torch at 5-15 degrees.
+If you use flux-cored, pull the torch at 5-15 degrees.

 When welding out of position, you use smaller traveling angles.

-When you point the electrode at the correct angle, the right traveling speed is when the arc points at the leading 1/3 of the puddle.
+When you point the electrode at the correct angle, the proper traveling speed is when the arc points at the leading 1/3 of the puddle.

 If you pull the electrode faster, the puddle will have a smaller size and stay behind.

-If you pull slower, you will point the arc over the puddle.
-The puddle will build up too much.
+If you pull slower, you will point the arc over the puddle and the puddle will build up too much.

 4. Focus and weld with correct electrode manipulation

-When stick welding, keep the arc length no longer than one-rod diameter.
+When stick welding, keep the arc length no longer than the rod’s wire diameter.
 Flux-core can autocorrect small arc length changes and makes things easier.

 5. Weld over clean metal

-Clean the joint from any surface impurities such as rust, mill scale, paint, or any coating, for instance, galvanized steel.
+Clean the joint from any surface impurities such as rust, mill scale, paint, or coatings, for instance, galvanized steel.
+Clean the slag left from previous beads because it’s not certain that the arc will burn all of them.

 After you use a chipping hammer on the slag, remove the remaining with a wire brush.
 Or you can use an angle grinder with a cable twist wire wheel for faster results.

-A joint with a good fit-up has no gaps where the slag can concentrate and solidify.
+A joint with a good fit-up is symmetrical without gaps where the slag can concentrate and solidify.

 If there are undercuts from previous passes, correct them with an angle grinder.
 Do the same if previous beads are too convex or have any other asymmetries.